 - If you want to turn both options off, tap on their corresponding toggle buttons until they say Off instead of On.

 Can’t hear other attendees speaking

 The GoToMeeting help webpage actually goes into quite a few scenarios that could explain why you can’t hear the other attendees speaking during the meeting.
-Two of these scenarios stood out the most to us — the wrong audio output device is selected or the wrong audio mode is selected.
-On a computer, it’s possible to have more than one audio output option (like external speakers and built-in speakers), and so it’s possible that the wrong audio output has been selected.
+Two of these scenarios stood out the most to us — the wrong audio output device is selected, or the wrong audio mode is selected.
+It’s possible to have more than one audio output option (like external speakers and built-in speakers), so the wrong audio output may have been selected on your computer.
 You can check if the wrong audio output is selected by going into your computer’s audio settings and seeing if the right speakers are selected.
-If not, select the correct output and save your settings.
+If not, select the correct output, and save your settings.

 The “wrong audio mode” scenario is an issue with the GoToMeeting app.
 In this scenario, you’re unable to hear anything because your GoToMeeting audio settings for that meeting are set to the wrong audio mode.
 If you want to use your computer’s setup (microphone and speakers), your audio mode needs to be set to Computer Mode.
 If you’re using a phone, you need to select Phone Mode.
 Using the wrong mode can cause you to not hear the meeting.
 To check and adjust your mode in the desktop app:

 - In the meeting screen, click on the Settings gear icon.

 - If you want to be in Computer Mode, click on the Computer tab, then click on the Turn On Computer Audio button.